zonzujiro/tmbd-web-client/README.md

 3. I want to see result while I typing the search request
 4. As a user, I want to open a page with all information about a movie, like related movies, genres, etc.
 5. As a user, I want to have the list of my favorites movies

+# Installation and developing
+To install project run:

+`yarn`

+To start dev server:

+`yarn start`

+To run tests:

+`yarn test`